rticommunity/rticonnextdds-getting-started/3_streaming_data/csharp/README.md

 rtiddsgen -convertToXml temperature.idl
 ```

-This generates the file `chocolate_factory.xml`, which is loaded by `TemperaturePublisher.cs`
+This generates the file `chocolate_factory.xml`, which is loaded by `ChocolateFactoryPublisher.cs`
-and `TemperatureSubscriber.cs`.
+and `ChocolateFactorySubscriber.cs`.

 ## Build and Run the Applications